BSc Sport Management

-- pick a course from the same range of options you had in Year 3, or
+- pick a course from the same range of options you had in Year 3

 - take the Sport and Social Enterprise course, which is available in Year 4 only

 In Year 4, you will research and submit a dissertation report on a sport management topic of your choice supervised by a member of staff.

 Most of your teaching will take place within the Moray House School of Education and Sport.
 The School is part of the Holyrood campus in central Edinburgh.

-The School provides its own IT labs and library.
+The School has its own IT labs and library.
 You will also have access to all University computer facilities and libraries.

 In Year 2, you will complete a compulsory placement with a local, national or international sports organisation.
 The placement is research-based and lasts six weeks.